-Sherry covers a range of fortified whites, ranging from the dry pale yellow like the “fino” and “manzanilla”, to the thicker, sweeter, full-bodied, amber colored ones like “oloroso”, “cream”, or “PX”.
+Sherry covers a range of fortified whites, ranging from the dry pale yellow like the “fino” and “manzanilla”, to the thicker, sweeter, full-bodied, amber-colored ones like “oloroso”, “cream”, or “PX”.

-These superb wines are a conjunction of factors: 1) the mild Atlantic coast weather with sea breezes that alleviate the extremely hot of inland Andalucia; 2) the soil (called Albariza), a white chalky-looking one composed of limestone, clay, and sand which dries without caking, slowly releasing moisture to the vines during the growing season, 3) An aging and blending process called solera that results on blends of several year’s harvests.
+These superb wines are conjunction of factors: 1) the mild Atlantic coast weather with sea breezes that alleviate the extremely hot of inland Andalucia; 2) the soil (called Albariza), a white chalky-looking one composed of limestone, clay, and sand which dries without caking, slowly releasing moisture to the vines during the growing season, 3) An aging and blending process called solera that results on blends of several year’s harvests.

 Above wines will be present in almost all decent eateries in Spain.
 Depending on the region you are visiting, you will also find other wines more available locally and that worth sampling.
 Here you are some examples:

 Cava- Almost a religion in Catalonia, where the DO Penedes wine region is located this sparkling wine similar to Champagne, is enjoyed at any time of the day.
-As aperitive or during the meals (very good paella’s companion), or mixed with soda and juice to make “white sangria”.
+As aperitive or during meals (very good paella’s companion), or mixed with soda and juice to make “white sangria”.

 Any time is a good time to drink good wine.
 Many bars have a chalkboard with the wines by glass, so it is a good option to try different types and regions.
-In restaurants, is quite usual hand out a wine list along with the menu, theoretically ordered by color, region and winery names.
+In restaurants, is quite usual to hand out a wine list along with the menu, theoretically ordered by color, region, and winery names.